Templates

 Created by lawyers: Docue’s disciplinary letter invite template is lawyer-made, lawyer-maintained, and has lawyer-crafted guidelines to steer you through every stage of drafting your document.

-Easy to use: To create your disciplinary letter invite with confidence and speed, simply click through the intelligent tick box options and text box answers in Docue's disciplinary invite letter template and you’ll have a ready-to-use letter in no time.
-With Docue you can also collect signatures electronically, and store all of your documents in Docue's storage vault, Docue Drive, to ensure you always have quick and easy access to your documents in one place.
+Easy to use: To create your disciplinary letter invite with confidence and speed, simply click through the intelligent tick box options and text box answers in Docue's disciplinary invite letter template, and you’ll have a ready-to-use letter in no time.
+With Docue, you can also collect signatures electronically, and store all of your documents in Docue's storage vault, Docue Drive.

 Affordable: At Docue, we believe in transparent and cost-effective pricing without any hidden fees.
 You can check out our pricing here.